kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

   * The object is directly or indirectly linked to a `ClusterResourceSet` object (through the `OwnerReference` chain).
   * The object is directly or indirectly linked to another object with the `clusterctl.cluster.x-k8s.io/move-hierarchy` label, e.g. the infrastructure Provider ClusterIdentity objects (linked through the `OwnerReference` chain).
-  * The object hase the `clusterctl.cluster.x-k8s.io/move` label or the `clusterctl.cluster.x-k8s.io/move-hierarchy` label, e.g. the CPI config secret.
+  * The object has the `clusterctl.cluster.x-k8s.io/move` label or the `clusterctl.cluster.x-k8s.io/move-hierarchy` label, e.g. the CPI config secret.

 Note. `clusterctl.cluster.x-k8s.io/move` and `clusterctl.cluster.x-k8s.io/move-hierarchy` labels could be applied